-A curation of the top SEL headlines, research & insights from November.
+A curation of the top SEL headlines, research & insights from the past month.

 Thank you for reading This Month in SEL.
 This newsletter is free and we would love it if you could share it with friends and colleagues.
 To access our curated list of resource for educators, parents and school communities related to COVID-19, click here.

 President Biden Announces Delivery of $81 Billion to Aid States in Reopening

 Earlier this month, President Biden and Secretary of Education Miguel Cardona outlined steps that the Biden-Harris Administration is taking to help schools safely and quickly reopen and meet the needs of all students.

 One key element of these plans was the release of $81 billion of American Rescue Plan (ARP) funds to all 50 states to support their efforts to get students back in the classroom safely for in person learning, keep schools open once students are back, and address the academic, social, emotional, and mental health needs of all students.

 Secretary Cardona also announced the launch of a new Summer Learning & Enrichment Collaborative, a partnership between the Department and the Council of Chief State School Officers and the National Governors Association, to help states use ARP funding to develop high-quality summer learning and enrichment programs for all students, with a focus on addressing the needs of student groups disproportionately affected by COVID-19.

 Turnaround for Children Publishes Science and Equity-Driven Tools for Whole Child School Redesign